MechWolf/MechWolf/docs/source/guide/new_components.rst

     your script.
 The object that is being run on your client *would* need to know that though, so the object has to be able to support both uses.

+    Note: this step doesn't apply to :class:`~mechwolf.components.sensor.Sensor` s, which already have a built-in update method.

+#. **For sensors, give it a read method.**

+    This is where the actual data collection goes.
+It should return the data read in from the sensor.
+MechWolf will automatically timestamp it, so don't worry about that.

 #. **Test thoroughly with** :func:`~mechwolf.validate_component`.
     For your convenience, the :func:`~mechwolf.validate_component` function will take an instance of your class (not the class itself) and verify that it